ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 ## Bows and Crossbows vs Guns

 Artificer and other mods add firearms.
-The Listo patch/Degreaser seeks to rebalance firearms as a category of weapons that is generally stronger than the equivalent bow/crossbow, however they have significantly reduced range compared to bows/crossbows.
+The Listo patch/Degreaser plus True Range 5e seeks to rebalance firearms as a category of weapons that is generally stronger than the equivalent bow/crossbow in terms of damage dice, however they have significantly reduced range compared to bows/crossbows.
+Handcrossbows now have similarly reduced range, meaning they are not able to compete with bows/crossbows for range (but can still be dual wielded).

 ## The Hand, and Eye, of Vecna